ttaubert/octoblog/source/_posts/2017-01-17-getting-started-with-cryptol-and-saw.markdown

 ---
 layout: post
-title: "Finding bugs with Cryptol and SAW"
-subtitle: "Part 2: Verifying a C++ implementation against a Cryptol specification"
+title: "Writing a Cryptol specification"
+subtitle: "Exploring formal verification (part 2)"
 date: 2017-01-21 16:00:00 +0100
+published: false
 ---

 > [Part 1: Equivalence proofs with SAW](#)
-> Part 2: Verifying a C++ implementation against a Cryptol specification
+> Part 2: Writing a Cryptol specification
 > [Part 3: Equivalence proofs with SAW](#)

 In the [previous post](#) I showed how to prove the equivalence of two different C++ implementations of the same algorithm.
 This post covers writing an algorithm specification in Cryptol and using that to prove the correctness of a constant-time C++ implementation.